polymorphm-secrets/secrets-on-github/README.rst

 (see ``ipfs.txt`` file)

-but if I told you what was it, it would *NOT* be a secret anymore!
+but if I told you what it was, it would *NOT* be a secret anymore!